Mauritius – General Information

 Internet: http://www.mauritius.net/

-Mauritius has no message in Germany.
-Responsible is the Embassy of Mauritius in Brussels
+Mauritius does not have an embassy in Germany.
+The Embassy of Mauritius in Brussels is responsible

 Embassy of the Republic of Mauritius